CloudBop/authoring-gatsby-themes/readme.md

 **Extra notes**
  If you use zsh, the * needs to be quoted, e.g. gatsby-theme-events@"*" or "gatsby-theme-events@*"

- package.json.name for referencing workspace
+ package.json.name for referencing workspace, beware the @namespace/ easy to gotcha.

- Both event plugins have dependencies for running standalone.
-Could be cleaned up?
+ Both event plugin/standalone have dependencies for running. peerDeps and devDependencies Could be cleaned up?

 **Badges will go here**